 The market was bustling, even at 11:30 in the morning.
 Stands ring the outside of the glass-plated hall, with high tables in the middle, making the market an idea place to mingle.
 Vendors sold everything from vermouth and Spanish wines, to pintxos and paellas that were ready to eat, to dried legumes and fresh seafood.
 A treat for both my eyes and my stomach, as we stopped to sample several foods along the way.

 The market has a long history – from the times of Napoleon when it was an open-air market!
-The market then moved indoors, as an iron and glass structure was made to house the it.
-In 2009, it reopened as a gastronomic capital, becoming popular with tourists for its proximity to the historic center.
+The market then moved indoors, as an iron and glass structure was made to house it.
+In 2009, it reopened as a gastronomic capital, becoming popular with tourists who visit Madrid for its proximity to the historic center.

 If you go: the Mercado de San Miguel is mere steps away from the Plaza Mayor and Calle Mayor in a square of the same name.
 From Sunday – Wednesday, vendors are open from 10am until midnight, with hours extended until 2am on Thursday, Friday and Saturday.
 Go with an empty stomach for nibbling!